cesaro/dpu-cav18-exp/doc/6-section-6.4.md

 ```sh
 dpu multiprodcon.c -k0 --callgrind
 ```
-to run DPU on benchmark `multiprodcon.c`.
+to run DPU on benchmark `multiprodcon.c` under `callgrind`.
 After executing this command, you get a callgrind output file named like `callgrind.out.X` with X is a number in the current path.
 For better readabillity, we changed it into `callgrind.out.mpc3_5` (3 and 5 correspond to two parameters we set in `multiprodcon.c` file) for this benchmark.